vollmerk/gitlab-puppet-webhook/README.md

 as a 'deploy' key on all of the repos that it will need to clone, and must have SSL certificates.

+If you enable multimaster mode, this python app can attempt to SSH as the user its running as to the specified servers, and launch R10k on the remote servers this is a poor mans version of the Puppet Enterprise "Compile Master" functionality it's not a replacement, but it's good enough for our purposes.

 ---
 #### REPO mode **NOT COMPATIBLE WITH R10K**
 In `REPO` mode the expectation is you have a production repo (group owned repo) and